 Paul Douard, editor-in-chief of VICE France and author of Je cultive l’anti-ambition (How to Cultivate Anti-Ambition), shares his life philosophy and invites us to let go of our unhealthy obsession with success.
 His one and only ambition?
 To be an average Joe.

-So, Paul, I feel like we all need to practise being a bit more anti-ambition at the moment.
+So, Paul, I feel like we all need to practice being a bit more anti-ambition at the moment.
 Can you tell us more about your concept?

-What does anti-ambition look like in terms of behaviour?
+What does anti-ambition look like in terms of behavior?

 Besides time, the ability to say no is also vital.
 When you say no, it shows you’re in charge of what you need to do, that you’re not going to do just anything.
 That helps you to remember that if you have too much work or a project seems unreasonable or not feasible, nothing is forcing you to see it through.
 Many employees would never say no to their manager or colleagues, even though it wouldn’t cost them their job.

 “I’m not advocating that people fail so they can learn to “bounce back” better.
 When you fail, that could simply mean you’re bad at something, it will never change and you should move on.”

 So, your philosophy of life basically helps you to maintain a healthy work-life balance?